 The U.S. Congress has passed appropriations bills (at various times, the "Rohrabacher-Farr Amendment," the "Leahy Amendment" and the "Joyce Amendment," hereinafter the "Budget Rider Protections") each of the last several years to prevent the federal executive branch (and specifically the DOJ) from using congressionally appropriated funds to enforce the FCSA against regulated medical cannabis businesses operating in compliance with state and local laws, which effectively allows states to implement their own laws that authorize the use, distribution, possession, or cultivation of medical cannabis.
 The Budget Rider Protections were first introduced in 2014 and has been reaffirmed annually since then as an amendment to omnibus appropriations bills, which by their nature expire at the end of a fiscal year or other defined term.
-The current Budget Rider Protections will remain in effect until September 30, 2021.
-At such time, it may or may not be included in the omnibus appropriations package or a continuing budget resolution, and its inclusion or non-inclusion, as applicable, is subject to political changes.
+On September 30, 2021, the amendment was renewed through the signing of a stopgap spending bill, effective through December 3, 2021.
 It should be noted that this amendment does not apply to adult-use cannabis.

 U.S. courts have construed these appropriations bills to prevent the federal government from prosecuting individuals when those individuals comply with applicable state law.
 However, because this conduct continues to violate U.S. federal law, U.S. courts have observed that should Congress at any time choose to appropriate funds to fully prosecute the FCSA, any individual or business - even those that have fully complied with applicable state law - could be prosecuted for violations of U.S. federal law.
 Therefore, until Congress amends the FCSA regarding cannabis, enforcement of U.S. federal law remains a significant risk.
 Any increase in the U.S. federal government's enforcement of current U.S. federal law could cause adverse financial impact and remain a significant risk to the Company's business, which could in turn have an impact on the Company's operations or financial results.
-A change in its enforcement policies could impact the ability of the Company to continue as a going concern (see "Risk Factors" in the Company's management's discussion and analysis for the year ended December 31, 2020, and for the three and six months ended March 31, 2021).
+A change in its enforcement policies could impact the ability of the Company to continue as a going concern (see "Risk Factors" in the Company's MD&A for the year ended December 31, 2020).